 Dr. Selby earned his music education degree from the Hartt School of Music in Connecticut, and a Masters and Doctorate of Musical Arts degrees in Orchestral Conducting from the University of South Carolina.
 Before coming to SOA, Dr. Selby taught orchestra in traditional elementary, middle and high schools since 1992.
 He was the Orchestra Coordinator in Richland School District Two from 2001 to 2012, where he taught high school and supervised the district’s orchestra curriculum and instruction.

 Dr. Selby was the President of the South Carolina Music Educators Association (SCMEA) from 2011-2013, and he served two separate terms as the President of the state’s Orchestra Division.
 He was named the SC ASTA Orchestra Teacher of the Year in 2009.
 He is a contributing author for Teaching Music Through Performance in Orchestra, vol. 4 and has written articles for NAfME and in ASTA’s American String Teacher.

-Dr. Selby lives in Mount Pleasant, SC with his children, Alex and Kate, and his lovely wife, Margaret, who teaches orchestra at Laing Middle School, is a Past President of the SCMEA Orchestra Division, and who regularly conducts Region and Honors Orchestras throughout North and South Carolina.
+Dr. Selby lives in Mount Pleasant, SC with his children, Alex and Kate, and his lovely wife, Margaret, who teaches orchestra at Laing Middle School.